meteor/mobile-packages/packages/mdg:camera/README.md

 - `data` A base64-encoded data URI for the image taken by the camera.
 This parameter can be used directly in the 'src' attribute of an image tag.

-> Warning: In the iOS simulator, the device camera is not accessible so you will get an error that says "source type 1 not available."
+> Warning: In the iOS simulator, the device camera is not accessible, so you will get an error that says "source type 1 not available."
 > I'm working on a fallback for iOS that will use the photo library when the camera is not available, but for now just test in your web browser, a physical device, or the Android simulator.

 ### Localize